jlchan/jlchan.github.io/_pages/about.md

 ## News:

 * August 2018: Kaihang Guo successfully defends his MA thesis on low-complexity GPU-accelerated DG methods for wave propagation in media with sub-cell heterogeneities.
+This work is available online in an [arXiv preprint](https://arxiv.org/abs/1808.08645).
 * June 2018: our paper on [discretely entropy stable DG methods](https://www.sciencedirect.com/science/article/pii/S0021999118301153) is now online.
 We show how to generalize the construction of discretely entropy stable methods to ``modal'' DG formulations.
 The resulting formulations extend semi-discrete entropy stability theory to arbitrary bases and standard finite element quadrature rules.
 * May 2018: our paper on [explicit time-stepping isogeometric methods](https://www.sciencedirect.com/science/article/pii/S0045782518300240) is now online.
 In this paper, we show how to efficiently combine isogeometric finite elements with explicit time-stepping while avoiding the inversion of a dense mass matrix.
 These methods have the advantage of a better CFL constant at high orders of approximation.
 * Jan 2018: Kaihang Guo receives the [K2i fellowship](https://caamweb.rice.edu/news/k2i-fellowships-2017).
+* Jan 2018: our paper on [provably stable DG methods for elasticity with sub-cell heterogeneities](https://onlinelibrary.wiley.com/doi/abs/10.1002/nme.5720) is available online.
+This work extends the concept of the "weight-adjusted mass matrix"